wooksjs/wooksjs/docs/wooks/advanced/custom-context.md

 - **Creating context functions:** `createJobContext()` and `useJobContext()` ensure type-safe and context-specific operations.
 - **Using `init`, `get`, `set`:** We lazily initialize values (like `status`, `metadata`), retrieve them, and update them as the job progresses.

 This pattern can be applied to any type of event in your application.
-By following these steps, you can build your own event contexts with strong typing, lazy initialization, and structured state management using the `store` APIs provided by `@wooksjs/event-core`.